 “‘I don’t mind being bone and feathers mom.
 I just want to know what I can do in the air and what I can’t, that’s all.
 I just want to know.’”
 Jonathan’s solution is to practice.
 And, with the encouragement of her first teacher, that’s what Ashley did too.

 During her junior year of high school she attended a Broadway theater project in Tampa, put on by Anne Ryan King, that would change her life: “Thousands and thousands of kids around the country auditioned for this and only 200 of us got in.”
 Ashley’s practice was beginning to pay off, and during the three-week theater camp Ashley practiced even more, rehearsing all day to put on shows at night.
 It was intense.
-But Ashley loved it.
-“I was just in my element… I was like…‘normal kids would not enjoy this.’
+But she loved it.
+“I was just in my element.
+I thought, ‘normal kids would not enjoy this.’
 That’s how I wanted to spend my summer?
 Dorkus dorkus.”
 She laughs at herself.
-It’s so genuine that I want to hug her.
+It’s so genuine I want to hug her.

 Deliberate practice, though, is different than just doing something over and over again.
 It’s about strategically honing in on weaknesses, spending hours a day in deep concentration, and paying attention what you’re really good at and then working hard to develop that to its highest capacity.